ucesys/dremio-toolkit/README.md

     -d or --dremio-environment-url : URL to Dremio environment.
     -u or --user : User name.
 User must be a Dremio admin.
     -p or --password : User password.
-    -m or --input-mode : Whether create a single output JSON file or a directory with individual files for each object.
+    -m or --input-mode : FILE, default, will read from a single JSON file, DIR will read from a directory with individual files for each object.
     -i or --input-path : Json file name or a directory name with a snapshot of a Dremio environment.
     -y or --dry-run : Whether it's a dry run or changes should be made to the target.
     -r or --report-filename : File name for the tab delimited exception' report.